msupply-foundation/msupply_docs/content/docs/dispensary/dispensary.md

 By default, you are invited to issue a quantity of **units**, regardless of the pack size (number of units in a pack).

-When entering a number in the `Issue` field, after clicking the `Allocate` button, the system automatically chooses the batch number(s) with the closest expiry date (First to Expire, First Out or FEFO logic).

 <div class="imagetitle">
 In below example, we are issuing 100 units of the item.
-All 100 units will be taken from the same batch (second row).
-The first batch was not selected because it is expired.
+All 100 units will be taken from the same batch (fourth row).
+The first three batches was not selected because they are expired.
 </div>

 ![additem!](/docs/dispensary/images/prescription_additem_issueunits.png)